 The ICAC also conducts periodic surveys to examine NSW public perceptions of corruption and of our role as an anti-corruption agency.

 More information on preventing corruption

 Training and education

-The ICAC conducts training workshops, speaking engagements and educational events to minimise corruption in the NSW public sector.
+The ICAC conducts training workshops, speaking engagements and educational events to help minimise corruption in the NSW public sector.

 The training workshops for public officials aim to develop knowledge and skills to recognise, prevent, detect and respond to corrupt conduct.

-In conjunction with the Australian and New Zealand School of Government (ANZSOG), the ICAC delivers an executive short course, Strategic responses to corruption.
+In conjunction with the Australian and New Zealand School of Government (ANZSOG), the ICAC also delivers an executive short course, Strategic responses to corruption.